collocations.org

 Marriage is seen as a rite of passage.

-He worked his passage (= he worked to pay for his journey) to Australia.
+He worked his passage (= worked on the ship to pay for his ticket) to Australia.

 During the passage, she taught herself basic Arabic.